 NHS organisations in south east London are working together to develop the programme for Our Healthier South East London (OHSEL).
-This includes: NHS Clinical Commissioning Groups (CCGs); commissioners from NHS England (London); and NHS trusts.
+This includes: NHS clinical commissioning groups (CCGs); commissioners from NHS England (London); and NHS trusts.
 We also have involvement from local councils, patient representatives and other people from the community.

 The programme is managed through several key groups:

 - The Strategic Planning Group (SPG) is the senior joint group for strategic decision making.
 It is the programme board that ensures system and organisational level alignment and agreement of key phases of the programme.
 It meets every two months and periodically in public.

 - The STP Executive Group is a monthly meeting of NHS trust chief executives and NHS clinical commissioning group chief officers.
 It oversees the clinical and productivity boards, and receives regular reports on progress.